sendgrid/docs/content/docs/ui/sending-email/senders.md

 <call-out type="warning">

-You must verify the email address associated with your sender identity before you can edit it or use it to send a campaign.
+You must verify the email address associated with your sender identity before you can edit it or use it to schedule a Single Send or set an Automation.

 </call-out>